marcelrienks/Lambda.SetMyPublicIp/Readme.md

 ## WIP (Work In Progress)
 This is still a work in progress
 ### Todo:
-* Create setup app/script, that will create all user, roles, and configure API Gateway
-* Create script to recursively call SetMyPublicIp api function
+* Complete Cloud Formation script 'AWS-CloudFormation.json'
+  * Remove prefix 'Pre-' from the names of resources once the script is working
+* Complete bash script 'SetMyPublicIp.sh'
-* Complete readme
+* Complete readme file 'README.md'

 ## Usage
 Complete this